Persian famine of 1870–1872: Death toll

 travelling in Iran during the period, cited 1.5 million.
 Badaye-negar, a Persian scholar of the time, estimated 2.5 million deaths.

 Fereydun Adamiyat calculates the death toll around 2 million deaths.
 Another calculation attributes a decline in the estimated population from 10 million in 1850 to 6 million in 1873, to the catastrophe.
-Gad G. Gilbar's estimation of 1.5 million deaths, which could be between 15% to 20–25% of the population, is acknowledged by Shoko Okazaki and Charles P. Melville.
+Gad G. Gilbar's estimation of 1.5 million deaths, which could be between 15% and 20–25% of the population, is acknowledged by Shoko Okazaki and Charles P. Melville.